Jump to:

 Cities: Skylines is a deep and engaging city sim that picks up where Simcity left off

-Simcity was undoubtedly one of the best tycoon games, but thanks to its disastrous 2013 reboot, its time has passed.
-Luckily, Cities: Skylines is here to show that the city sim genre is still very much alive.
+SimCity was undoubtedly one of the best tycoon games, but thanks to its disastrous 2013 reboot, its time has passed.
+Luckily, Cities: Skylines rose from the rubble as a masterful city-building game that brought the genre roaring back to life.

 As the years pass and your populace grows, you’ll gain access to more facilities.
 Schools, for instance, provide education, which leads to higher-paying jobs as well as less pollution.
 It’s not an exaggeration to say that almost everything in Cities: Skylines lies in a massive, interconnected web, and mastery requires you to do well at every level.